 Greek Meatball Buddha Bowl.
 If you are looking for healthy meal ideas that still taste really good, this recipe is for you.
 It also makes the perfect meal prep!
 Spend some time making the meatballs, cooking the farro, and slicing veggies, and you are ready to go!
 This is also a great dish if you are trying out the Mediterranean diet.

 Buddha Bowls make such great meals because they are easy to customize.
 There are enough ingredients, that everyone will find something they like to add to their bowl.
-I made my meatballs with lean ground turkey, for a lighter meal that is also high in protein.
-Ground turkey is a favorite of mine to use for dinner and other meals as it cooks quickly, is pretty neutral (meaning you can add in loads of flavor), and it is so healthy!
+I made my meatballs with lean ground turkey, but you can also use ground chicken or ground beef, depending on your preferences.

 Components In The Greek Meatball Buddha Bowl

 - Farro- You can also use white rice, but I really like to use whole grains whenever I can.
 Farro is a grain that is gaining a lot of popularity lately and I am glad for it!
 It is pretty easy to find, if not you can always order it online.
 Yes, it is a little more expensive, but I think it is worth it!
 This takes 30 minutes to cook, so start with it.

 - Greek Meatballs- This is a ground turkey recipe and one that you are going to love!
 They come together as explained below.
 Once you have your farro going, start the meatballs.

 - Tsatsiki- What is a Greek Buddha Bowl without it?
 Not as good, that's what.
 The recipe is included below.

 - Feta- I mean, it is kind of synonymous with Greek food, right?

 - Cucumber, Red Onions, and Fresh Tomatoes- I think these are all vital, but you can also add in whatever you like!